NCEAS/metadig-engine/docs/developer-guide.md

 ### RabbitMQ

-RabbitMQ is an open source messge brokering system that can be used to queue assessment requests for metadig-engine.
+RabbitMQ is an open source message brokering system that can be used to queue assessment requests for metadig-engine.

 MetaDIG engine uses RabbitMQ to communicate between metadig-controller and metadig-worker, metadig-scorer.